folias/stat545a-2013-hw06_lee-woo/README.md

 A brief explanation on the figures are as follows.
 - [`barchart_2012_AggregateUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/barchart_2012_AggregateUnempRate.png)

   This is a descriptive plot for the dataset.
-This shows unemployment rate for OECD countries in 2012.
+This shows unemployment rate in 2012 for OECD countries.
   The two highest unemployment rates are from Greece and Spain, reflecting the fact that they have been suffering from financial crisis recently.